 How have changes in how we make purchases impacted society throughout time?

 The act of paying for goods is one that most of us engage in often.
 However, money exchange has altered significantly over history.
 The methods through which humans exchange value for products and services have changed dramatically over the course of history, from bartering at the start of written history to the usage of cryptocurrencies in the present day.
-Let’s examine the evolution of money transfers throughout time.
+Let’s examine the evolution of money transfers and changes in purchases throughout time.

 The use of bartering